ychen-207523/QuickChat/README.md

-## Plan on 6/24 and later
+## Plan on 7/2 and later

-1. Add authorities class
-2. Work on issue tab and new branch
+1. Start working on frontend